danforthcenter/plantcv/docs/hyperspectral_tutorial.md

 *  **Debug Flag:** Prints an image at each step
 *  **Region of Interest:** The user can input their own binary region of interest or image mask (make sure it is the same size as your image or you will have problems).

+**Image Calibration**

+Raw hyperspectral data images often need to be calibrated.
+This process might look different depending on the hyperspectral camera used, but one example workflow would use white reference, dark reference images to calibrate raw hyperspectral image datacube into reflectance values.
+[The TERRA-REF team](https://github.com/terraref) has nice documentation on their [calibration protocol](https://docs.google.com/document/d/1w_zHHlrPVKsy1mnW9wrVzAU2edVqZH8i1IZa5BZxVpo/edit#heading=h.jjfbhbos05cc).
+Please feel encouraged to reach out to the PlantCV developers/maintainers at the PlantCV [GitHub issues page](https://github.com/danforthcenter/plantcv/issues) to request to extend the functionality of the [calibration function](calibrate.md) inside the Hyperspectral sub-package for other calibration protocol.

 Sample command to run a workflow on a single image:

 *  Always test workflows (preferably with -D flag set to 'print') before running over a full image set